RetroAchievements/docs/docs/developer-docs/flags/remember.md

 See the [`Add Address`](/developer-docs/flags/addaddress) document for more information about how that condition works.

 Breakdown of Conditions:
 1. Scales the index by the size of the data structure.
-Now it represents how far from the beginning of the table.
+Now it represents how far from the beginning of the table the data is located.
 2. Uses the address for the start of the table and adds to it the stored value.
-Now this Add Address points to the start of the "Player Data"
+Now this Add Address points to the start of the "Player Data" in the table.
-3. Offsets from the Address by `0x08`, the and reads the current memory value for the Player's Health with 16-bit size, then uses a comparison to check if it is greater than zero.
+3. Offsets from the Address by `0x08`, where it reads the current memory value for the Player's Health with 16-bit size, then uses a comparison to check if it is greater than zero.

 ## Deeper Chaining of `Remember` Conditions